 Circa 1876 is a beautiful rustic restaurant that is part of The Convent Escarpment Group.
-I have lost count of how many wedding I have shot there, but it is a lot.
+I have lost count of how many weddings I have shot there, but it is a lot.
 And you are guaranteed a beautiful wedding if you choose this place.

-On-site accommodation, a beautiful outdoor ceremony spot, great locations for photos, an amazing restaurant with fantastic staff.
+On-site accommodation, a beautiful outdoor ceremony spot, great locations for photos, and an amazing restaurant with fantastic staff.
 It has everything you need for a perfect wedding.
 Can accommodate up to 150 guests.